Architecture on Paper : Architectural Drawings of Japan 1970s – 1990s

 Even since CAD (computer-aided design) came into wide use in the 1990s, hand-drawn architectural plans have become rare, and the art of drawing has fallen into decline.
 What significance did the drawings of the post-postwar architects have in their time?
 What questions do they pose for us today?
 This exhibition was conceived to reflect upon these themes.

-There are two ways of entering the National Archives of Modern Architecture.
+There are two ways to enter the National Archives of Modern Architecture.

-A. To view the exhibition only (Open on weekdays only):
+To view only the exhibition (possible only on weekdays):

 Please enter via the main gate of the Yushima